Vesta Victoria: Life and career

 Though Yorkshire-born, Vesta assumed a Cockney stage persona.
 Her singing career escalated in 1892 when "Daddy Wouldn't Buy Me a Bow Wow" became a huge hit.
 She sang it first at South London Palace, a music hall in Lambeth, and to high success on her first trip to the United States in 1892, when she appeared for eight weeks at Tony Pastor's theatre in New York City.

 Vesta married twice, both marriages producing a daughter.
 She was married to music hall manager Frederick Wallace McAvoy from 1894 to 1904.
 They had a daughter, Irene.
 The marriage ended in divorce, because McAvoy was said to be a cruel, abusive and adulterous husband.
 In 1912, Vesta announced in New York that she was married to William Terry.
 In 1913, the couple had a daughter, Iris.
 However, the 1912 "marriage" may have been invented, as English records show that Vesta and William Terry were married in Wandsworth in 1920.
 In any event, the marriage ended in 1926, when Vesta filed for divorce on the grounds of "Ill-usage and association with other women".

 One of the most highly paid vaudeville stars, Vesta bought a considerable amount of property in America.
 By the 1920s, she is estimated to have been worth around £3.25 million – the equivalent in 2014 of around £975 million.
 She retired after World War I, but re-recorded many of her hits in 1931 in a series of Old-Time Medleys, and performed at the Royal Variety Show of 1932.
-She also appeared in a number of films in the 1930s.
+She also appeared in a number of films in the 1930s, including The Dance of Death (1938).
 Unlike younger music hall contemporaries Charlie Chaplin and Stan Laurel, Victoria remained principally a live performer in England instead of becoming a full-time film performer in the USA.
 Unfortunately, apart from a short film synchronized to gramophone of "Waiting at the Church," very little remains of what film work she did.

 Vesta died of breast cancer in Hampstead, north London, on 7 April 1951.
 She did not leave a will, and at probate her estate was valued at £15,631.17s.
 5d.
 The large fortune she amassed by the 1920s is thought to have been lost in the interim partly to the scheming of handsome young men, and partly as a result of the news-making robbery of her famous jewelry collection.

 She was cremated at Golders Green Crematorium in London, where a lilac tree (no longer in existence) was planted in her memory.